QuineneMiranda-FS/QuineneMiranda-FS.github.io/index.markdown

 # Welcome to My Blog

 This is my corner of the internet.
-I'm using the **Architect** theme with Jekyll markdown on GitHub Pages to share my thoughts on coding, life, and everything in between.
+I'm using the **Architect** theme with Jekyll markdown on GitHub Pages for this Web Deployment Assignment.

 ### Latest Posts
 <ul>